Master of Arts in Higher Education Administration Online Program

-- For GRE scores prior to August 1, 2011, a minimum combined (verbal and quantitative) score of an 800 is required for unconditional admission.
-For GRE scores taken August 1, 2011 and after, you must score at the 36th percentile or higher in Verbal Reasoning and the 22nd percentile or higher in Quantitative Reasoning.
+For GRE scores prior to August 1, 2011, a minimum combined (verbal and quantitative) score of an 800 is required for unconditional admission.
+For GRE scores taken August 1, 2011 and after, a score at the 36th percentile or higher in Verbal Reasoning and the 22nd percentile or higher in Quantitative Reasoning is required.

 - The Test of English as a Foreign Language (TOEFL) is required of all foreign students from countries in which English is not the native language.
 Students holding a baccalaureate or advanced degree from an accredited institution in the United States are exempt from this requirement.

 - Each applicant must submit a resume and a one-page professional goals statement.
 The professional goals statement must be 1 - 2 pages in length and address why you are interested in the program, how it relates to your career goals, the relationship between your personal and professional goals, and your experience with and interest in learning more about diversity issues in higher education.
 This document is also a writing sample and will be used to assess your writing skills.